Ekaterina-Bash/Laser-KIT/README.md

 ## **Step 2.
 Design the gift.**
 As instance, you can create a by CorelDraw or AdobeIllustrator.

+1. think over all the details and their size
+2. make the grooves parametres based on the thickness of the plywood
+3. draw your own contour of a horse or trace a picture from the Internet

 <img width="300" height="150" alt="image" src="https://github.com/user-attachments/assets/70f47b8a-56ff-4844-921e-d587da520630" />

 ## **Step 3.
 Production.**